 - Nice dresses if you plan to take pictures

 Porter | is it recommended or not during your Acatenango hike

 Should you contract a porter for hiking the Acatenango?
 I am a bit of luxury hiker (meaning I fully want to enjoy the hike with little extra effort), so I would always recommend to contract a porter.
 I think it is worth every extra cent.
 This way, you can fully focus on your Acatenango hike tour.
 Besides that, you support the local community by offering them a paid job.
 Make sure to check what the porter is allowed to carry in terms of weight.

-Pin a guide to hiking the Acatenango volcano for later
+Pin and save for later “a guide to hiking the Acatenango volcano“

 More about Guatemala

 Hiking the Acatenango is one of the highlights in Guatemala.
 Do you want to read more about beautiful Guatemala?
 In this article you’ll find the 20 best things to do in Guatemala, including off the beaten path destinations, best time to travel, travel itineraries and information about safety.
 Have a look in the Guatemala archive for a cityguide for Antigua and travel guides about Lake Atitlan, Lanquin, the famous market of Chichicastenango, a boat trip on the Rio Dulce to Caribbean Livingston and a Guatemala hotel guide.
 Interested in archaeology?
 In this article I’m taking you to the Maya ruins of Tikal and Quiriguá, a smaller and less visited Maya site with beautiful Maya stelae.